matheushpmoreira/advent-of-code/2021/README.md

 ```
 ./aoc [options] <day>

--i
+-c <filename>
-	Loads a custom file called "input" from the root directory to be used as the program input.
+	Loads a custom file <filename> from the current directory to be used as the program input.
 May be used to run arbitrary inputs for any day.

 <day>
 	Specify the day to solve.
 May be any integer between 1 and 25.